sverweij/dependency-cruiser/doc/cli.md

     the filters are exactly the same.
   - if the cache was created without a filter, but the new cruise includes one, the new cruise _can_ be served from the cache.

+### `--cache-strategy`: influence how the cache functionality detects changes (experimental)

+> :warning: this is part of the _experimental_ cache feature.
+Especially the
+> 'content' cache strategy is quite new.
+The feature _is_ tested and works, but
+> interface & format might change without dependency-cruiser getting a major
+> bump.

+> Available from version 12.5.0

+With this option you can tell dependency-cruiser how it should detect whether files have changed.
+The default (`metadata`) use git for this - it is the fastest and most reliable of the two.
+The other one (`content`) is there in case you don't have git available or are working on a shallow clone of your repository (which might be the only practical way on a continuous integration server).
+The `content` strategy looks at the content of the files.

+When you don't pass --cache-strategy (and don't specify a `strategy` in the `cache` option in you .dependency-cruiser.js) the strategy defaults to `metadata`.

 ## depcruise-fmt